McGinn/mcginn.github.io/content/pages/About.md

 Title: About Me
 Slug: about

-The avatar for this site comes from the fantastic work of [Sarah Meyohas]:
+The avatar for this site comes from the excellent work of [Sarah Meyohas]:

 ![avatar][avatar]